ootidea/type-safe-url/README.md

 - Tiny bundle size (of course, 0 dependencies)
 - Works on both browsers and Node.js

+Furthermore, in editors like VS Code and WebStorm, you can list references to each URL part and rename them 👍.

 ### Basic example

 Here is an example of defining a schema and writing URLs.